Newar caste system: Historical relation to other non-Newar Nepalis

-For Newar Brahmans, Khae Bahuns and Chetris are only water-acceptable.
-The Chatharīya and Pañcthariya accept water and all foods except boiled rice and lentils from them.
-Jyapu and lower clean occupational groups accept water as well as boiled rice and lentils from them.
-Conversely, those Khas groups untouchable to the upper Khas groups themselves are also untouchable for the Newars.
-The Sae(n) were generally treated as water-unacceptable by Brahmans.
+For Newar Brahmans, Khae Bahuns and Chetris were only water-acceptable.
+The Chatharīya and Pañcthariya accepted water and all foods except boiled rice and lentils from them.
+Jyapu and lower clean occupational groups accepted water as well as boiled rice and lentils from them.
+Conversely, those Khas groups untouchable to the upper Khas groups themselves were also untouchable for the Newars.
+The Sae(n) were generally treated as water-unacceptable by Newar Brahmans.
 The Chatharīya and strict Pañcthariya accepted water (but not boiled and salted foods) from them.
 Most, but not all, Jyapu accepted all food except boiled rice and lentils from them.
-The residual group, neither Khae(n) nor Sae(n), are Muslims and Westerners and these are generally treated as untouchable by the highest levels, and water-unacceptable by those below them.
+The residual group, neither Khae(n) nor Sae(n), are Muslims and Westerners and these were generally treated as untouchable by the highest levels, and water-unacceptable by those below them.

-For the higher Parbatiya castes (Bahuns and Chetris), the highest twice-born Hindu Newar castes (Brahmans and Chatharīyas, and occasionally Pañcthariyas) exist in a kind of "separate but parallel" status of Tāgādhāri with respect to the high caste Parbatiya.
-The remaining castes all fall under the rubric of "matwali" or liquor-drinking groups.
+For the higher Parbatiya castes (Bahuns and Chetris), the highest twice-born Hindu Newar castes (Brahmans and Chatharīyas, and occasionally Pañcthariyas) existed in a kind of "separate but parallel" status of Tāgādhāri with respect to the high caste Parbatiya.
+The remaining castes all fell under the rubric of "matwali" or liquor-drinking groups.
 From the Khas Brahman-Chhetri point of view, this large middle-ranking group includes the remaining Newar castes and other Tibeto-Burman speaking peoples.
 Members of this group are touchable and water acceptable.
-Similarly, Newar untouchables and the clearly water-unacceptable but touchable groups are also untouchable or water-unacceptable to the Khas Brahmans and Chetris.
+Similarly, Newar untouchables and the clearly water-unacceptable but touchable groups were also untouchable or water-unacceptable to the Khas Brahmans and Chetris.